-1.1 The Leicester and Leicestershire Housing Market Area (HMA) and Functional Economic Area (FEMA) covers the administrative areas of eight local planning authorities and two transport authorities.
+- 1.1 The Leicester and Leicestershire Housing Market Area (HMA) and Functional Economic Area (FEMA) covers the administrative areas of eight local planning authorities and two transport authorities.
 The eight local planning authorities responsible for plan making are:

-Blaby District Council
+- Blaby District Council

-J Charnwood Borough Council
+- Charnwood Borough Council

-J Harborough District Council
+- Harborough District Council

-Hinckley & Bosworth Borough Council
+- Hinckley & Bosworth Borough Council

-J Leicester City Council (Unitary)
+- Leicester City Council (Unitary)

-Melton Borough Council
+- Melton Borough Council

-North West Leicestershire District Council
+- North West Leicestershire District Council

-Oadby & Wigston Borough Council
+- Oadby & Wigston Borough Council

-1.2 The two upper tier authorities in Leicester and Leicestershire (L&L), with statutory responsibilities for transportation, education, social care, flooding, minerals & waste planning and public health are:
+- 1.2 The two upper tier authorities in Leicester and Leicestershire (L&L), with statutory responsibilities for transportation, education, social care, flooding, minerals & waste planning and public health are:

-J Leicester City Council (Unitary) J Leicestershire County Council
+- Leicester City Council (Unitary)

+- Leicestershire County Council

 - 1.3 This Statement has been prepared jointly by the eight plan making authorities and Leicestershire County Council as an additional signatory given their statutory responsibilities, hereafter referred to as "the authorities".
-The Map in Appendix C shows the location and administrative areas covered by this statement.
-The Housing & Economic Development Needs Assessment 2017 (HEDNA) identifies this area as the Leicester & Leicestershire HMA and FEMA. - 1.4 Local planning authorities across L&L are currently progressing plans at different stages.
+The Map in Appendix D shows the location and administrative areas covered by this statement.
+The Housing & Economic Needs Assessment 2022 (HENA) identifies this area as the Leicester & Leicestershire HMA and FEMA.

-Appendix D sets out the latest position.